Tati-Maria/curly-salon-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+I used Tailwindcss for styling.
+It helped me build a more concise styling throughout the website.
+Get started with <a href="https://tailwindcss.com/docs/installation">Tailwindcss</a>

+### About the website
+Curly Hair Salon is a fictional hair salon I created in order to practice building a complete website.
+I used Nextjs because of its flexibility with creating routes and image optimization.

+The website is accessible in all devices.
+I used mobile first approach which makes it much easier to think how it will look like in bigger screens IMO.
+I learned a lot building this project.
+Hopefully in the future I'll add a ecommerce service connecting Nextjs with Stripe.